elasticio/elasticio.github.io/content/_getting-started/secrets.md

 ### Creating other clients

+> Please Note: At the moment you can create other client types only via an API call.

-You can create other `auth-client` types using the [Create Auth Client]({{site.data.tenant.apiBaseUri}}/docs/v2/#create-auth-client) API documentation.
+To create other `auth-client` types using the [Create Auth Client]({{site.data.tenant.apiBaseUri}}/docs/v2/#create-auth-client) API documentation.
 However, for the REST-API component we have the following types already in place:

 *   `noauth` - to use for no authentication.